On axisymmetric self-similar solutions to the MHD system: Introduction

-in $\Omega \subseteq \R^3$.
-Here, $\bu$ is the velocity field of the fluid, $\B$ is the magnetic field, and $p$ is the scalar pressure.
-The MHD system describes the motion of electrically conducting fluids such as plasmas and couples the Navier-Stokes equations with Maxwell's equations.
+where $\mathbf{u}$, $\mathbf{B}$, and $p$ represent the fluid velocity, magnetic field, and scalar pressure, respectively.
+This system models the dynamics of electrically conducting fluids (e. g., plasmas) by coupling the Navier--Stokes equations for fluid flow with Maxwell's equations for electromagnetism.

-The MHD equations \eqref{MHD} are invariant under the following scaling:
+The MHD system \eqref{MHD} is invariant under the following scaling:

 where $\lambda>0$.
-The solution $(\bu,\B,p)$ is called \emph{self-similar} if
+The solution $(\bu,\B,p)$ is called {\it self-similar} if

 for any $\lambda>0$.
-In this paper, we aim to characterize the self-similar solutions to \eqref{MHD} under the assumption of axisymmetry.
+The goal of this paper is to characterize these self-similar solutions in the axisymmetric case (see Section~\ref{Sect2.1} for the definition of axisymmetric vector fields).

-When $\B\equiv0$, the MHD equations \eqref{MHD} reduce to the Navier-Stokes equations.
-The well-known self-similar solutions to the Navier-Stokes equations in $\R^3\setminus\{0\}$ are the Landau solutions (see \cite{Landau44}).
-The explicit formula for Landau solutions can be found in many textbooks (see, e.g., Section 8.2 in \cite{Tsai18}).
-Tian and Xin \cite{TX98}, Cannone and Karch \cite{CK04} proved that a self-similar solution to the Navier-Stokes equations in $\R^3\setminus\{0\}$ is a Landau solution if the solution is axisymmetric. \v{S}ver\'ak \cite{Sverak11} further proved the assertion without the assumption of axisymmetry.
-Kang, Miura and Tsai \cite{KMT18} proved the triviality of axisymmetric self-similar solutions to the Navier-Stokes equations in $\R^3_+$ with the no-slip boundary condition or the Navier slip boundary condition.